EVENT

 Building on The Berlin Moot’s call for innovative approaches to mediation

-Join our event on 3 June to learn more about the role of mediators, donors, location and space in shaping peace processes.
+Watch the recording of our event to learn more about the role of mediators, donors, location and space in shaping peace processes.

 Peace processes diverge a lot from one case to another.
 Some are considered inclusive, making sure that all actors relevant to the conflict have a seat at the negotiation table, while others take place without the involvement of the main conflict parties.